Skip to content

 )

-state["todos"][1]["done"] = True
+store["todos"][1]["done"] = True

-del state["todos"][1]["done"]
+del store["todos"][1]["done"]

-state["todos"][1]["cool"] = True
+store["todos"][1]["cool"] = True

-state["letters"][1] = "z" # (1)!
+store["letters"][1] = "z"

 Supported types

-Using state in components
+Using stores in components

 • the component will re-render